hs0210/enhancements/enhancements/baremetal/baremetal-config-raid-and-bios.md

 ## Drawbacks

-This will increase the number of steps in IPI deployment and take longer.
+This will increase the number of steps in IPI deployments and take longer.

 ## Alternatives

-The users can add RAID and BIOS configuration by modifying worker nodes' **BMH** called **~/clusterconfigs/openshift/99_openshift-cluster-api_hosts- *.yaml** generated after executing `openshift-baremetal-install --dir ~/clusterconfigs create manifest`, so that the configuration of RAID and BIOS for worker nodes can be done during the IPI deployments.
+The users can add RAID and BIOS configuration by modifying worker nodes' **BMH** called **~/clusterconfigs/openshift/99_openshift-cluster-api_hosts- \*.yaml** generated after executing `openshift-baremetal-install --dir ~/clusterconfigs create manifest`, so that the configuration of RAID and BIOS for worker nodes can be done during the IPI deployments.